Ultimate St. John Real Estate Investing Guide for 2026

 Property Taxes

-Real estate taxes strongly effect a Buy and Hold investor’s revenue.
-You should skip sites with exhorbitant tax rates.
-Authorities typically can’t pull tax rates back down.
-A city that often increases taxes may not be the effectively managed city that you are hunting for.
+Real estate tax rates strongly effect a Buy and Hold investor's returns.
+You are seeking a site where that expense is reasonable.
+Regularly growing tax rates will typically continue growing.
+A city that continually raises taxes may not be the effectively managed municipality that you are hunting for.

 Price to rent ratio